UniAP2022/UniAP/README.md

 https://user-images.githubusercontent.com/97931505/168720913-6a396729-3553-4263-a8cd-166c93d25064.mov

-Transcript: "and forgotten to brush his hair it pointed every which way his legs were dark his feet black and his toes white his ears were without any hair at all".
+Ground truth: "and forgotten to brush his hair it pointed every which way his legs were dark his feet black and his toes white his ears were without any hair at all".

 Origin audio + Universal perturbaion (random-chunk, SNR:  30.18):